5.5 – Air Transport

 • International and intercontinental markets (Long-range/haul aircraft).
 This market involves flights of 7 or more hours, with 12 hours considered ultra-long-range, which means two legs or fewer per day.
 The North Atlantic is considered in the lower range of this category since the US East Coast and Western Europe can be connected in 6 to 8 hours.
 This implies a full rotation of 2 legs per day, with European-bound flights leaving the US East Coast during the night, arriving in Europe in the morning, and heading back in the afternoon to arrive on the East Coast in the evening.
 There is a variety of aircraft combining high payloads and long-distance ranges.
 Early variants, such as the B707, have evolved into planes offering high capacity, such as the B747 series, which have evolved into extra long-range abilities.
 Today, the emphasis in this category is on twin-engine wide-body aircraft with high fuel efficiency and range.
 As of 2022, the longest-range aircraft were the Boeing B787 series (14,800 km range) and the Airbus A350 series (15,600 km range for the normal version, 18,000 kilometers for the ultra-long-range version).
 Aircraft such as these can link almost any pair of large cities worldwide if there is enough traffic to make the service profitable.

 Across all these categories, a notable trend has been ever-longer ranges.
 One noticeable effect of improved aircraft technology is the bypassing effect, particularly over long hauls with the possibility of direct connections without intermediary stops.
 The first 737s in the 1960s had a range of just over 3,000 kilometers.
 Some of the most recent versions can fly more than 7,000 kilometers nonstop.
 Longer-range aircraft of all sizes facilitate the fragmentation of intercontinental and transcontinental markets and point-to-point services that depend less on hubs.
 For instance, in 2019, Norwegian Airlines operated a 737 on a 5,300-kilometer route between Hamilton, Ontario, and Dublin, Ireland.
-This city pair otherwise would have required a transfer to a hub such as Toronto.
+Otherwise, this city pair would have required a transfer to a hub such as Toronto.

 d.
 Differences by traffic type and seasonality